-By closely following the procedures outlined below, the staff of International Academic Programs will be able to gather information that will allow them to respond appropriately to real emergencies, or to place a perceived emergency in its proper context, and thereby reassure family members and others in the U.S. Other units at the UW-Madison that manage programs are encouraged to follow these same procedures and to consult with IAP as appropriate.
+By closely following the procedures outlined below, Study Abroad Staff will be able to gather information that will allow them to respond appropriately to real emergencies, or to place a perceived emergency in its proper context, and thereby reassure family members and others in the U.S. Other units at the UW-Madison that manage programs are encouraged to follow these same procedures and to consult with IAP as appropriate.

-After working hours, on weekends and holidays, an IAP staff member will always be on call.
-A call to the main phone number of our office will provide the emergency cell phone number.
+After working hours, on weekends and holidays, a Study Abroad Staff member will always be on call.
+A call to the main IAP phone number will provide the emergency cell phone number.
 This number is also placed in each student handbook and is provided to all overseas offices.
-Each IAP participant receives an emergency card with the emergency phone number, as well as the in-country embassy and on-site staff member contact information.
-IAP academic staff members, in rotation, staff this cell phone.
-To be prepared to answer calls, the IAP emergency phone will have access to these procedures and all overseas staff contact information and program details to assist staff members on call.
+Each Study Abroad participant receives an emergency card with the emergency phone number, as well as the in-country embassy and on-site staff member contact information.
+Study Abroad Staff members, in rotation, staff this cell phone and will have access to these procedures and all overseas staff contact information to assist staff members on call.

-Students on IAP programs are covered by an international health insurance plan (currently offered by Cultural Insurance Services International (CISI)) for the duration of their program.
+Students on UW Study Abroad programs are covered by an international health insurance plan (currently offered by Cultural Insurance Services International (CISI)) for the duration of their program.
 This insurance covers a) medical expenses, b) return airfare expenses, c) costs associated with death and dismemberment, d) technical assistance (medical and transport) associated with medical emergencies and death, and e) evacuation (natural disasters or other emergencies).
 Technical assistance is also available in various areas of travel assistance: emergency cash needs, lost/delayed luggage, replacement of lost or stolen airline tickets, credit card/passport/important document replacement, locating legal services, assistance in posting bail and bond.
 Contact information is listed in the heading of this document.